RazviOverflow/razvioverflow.github.io/_microcorruption/sydney.md

 Since MSP430 is **little endian**, as stated [here](https://en.wikipedia.org/wiki/TI_MSP430#MSP430_CPU), and it has 16-bit addressing, we must convert to little-endian each pair of byte.
 If it'd have been a 32-bit processor, we'd have to convert each 4 bytes and so on...

-So, instead of inserting `2e78 673d 333d 5e63` we must input `782e 3d67 3d33 635e` *(withou spaces)* in order for the little-endian machine to read and interpet the data as we expect to.
+So, instead of inserting `2e78 673d 333d 5e63` we must input `782e 3d67 3d33 635e` *(without spaces)* in order for the little-endian machine to read and interpet the data as we expect to.

 <p align="center">
 <img src="/images/microcorruption-sydney-second-try.png">